Yogiji Maharaj: Yogi Gita

 Literally meaning "yogi's song" (from the Sanskrit root geet), it refers to a collection of Yogiji Maharaj's spiritual teachings and prayers.
-The Yogi Gita encapsulates the necessary attributes one must imbibe to progress spiritually and become brahmarup or attain the highest level of spiritual enlightenment.
+The Yogi Gita encapsulates the necessary attributes one must imbibe to progress spiritually and become brahmarup or attain high levels of spiritual enlightenment.
 The Yogi Gita also provides an expansive view of the Akshar-Purushottam Darshan, the doctrinal foundation of BAPS philosophy.

 The Yogi Gita begins with Yogiji Maharaj's letter to a devout follower and also includes Yogiji Maharaj's prayer (Prarthana) offered to his guru Shastriji Maharaj in Mahelav, Gujarat.
 The Yogi Gita continues with the Jivan Bhavna, a collection of Yogiji Maharaj's saying summarizing life philosophy and guidance, and the Hrudayni Vato, a collection of his words of wisdom.
 The letter which forms the core of the Yogi Gita was written over a period of three days, from 28 March to 1 April 1941.
 In 1940, Yogiji Maharaj came down with a severe case of dysentery in Rajkot.
 His guru Shastriji Maharaj, on hearing of his plight, sent an attendant named Jagjivan Ruda Poriya to nurse him back to health.
-Upon his full recovery, Jagjivan asked to be sent off with Yogiji Maharaj's spiritual wisdom as a "reward" for his efforts.
+Upon his recovery, Jagjivan asked to be sent off with Yogiji Maharaj's spiritual wisdom as a "reward" for his efforts.
 In response to the request, Yogiji Maharaj wrote the letter that would later become a part of the Yogi Gita.

 Letter to a satsangi

-In his letter to Jagjivan, the "satsangi," Yogiji Maharaj reinforced the importance of three basic spiritual virtues: samp or co-operation, suhradhabhav or friendship, and ekta or unity.
+In his letter to Jagjivan, the "satsangi," Yogiji Maharaj reinforced the importance of three spiritual virtues: samp or co-operation, suhradhabhav or friendship, and ekta or unity.
 He indicated that all devotees should strive to live by these principles.
-He also described the following principles that he believed would lead to eternal peace and happiness:
+He also described the following principles that he believed would lead to peace and happiness: